-Skin cancer can appear anywhere on the body, making skin cancer on the legs a real possibility.
+Can you get skin cancer on your leg?
+Yes, skin cancer can appear anywhere on the body, making skin cancer on the legs a real possibility.
 What does skin cancer on the leg look like?
 Depending on the exact diagnosis, signs of skin cancer on the leg may differ, which is why it’s always important to be aware of significant changes to your skin’s appearance.
-In this overview we’ll look at early stage leg skin cancer and treatment options.
+In this overview, we’ll look at early-stage leg skin cancer and treatment options.

 Signs of Skin Cancer on Your Legs

 Skin cancer on the leg is often caused by overexposure to UV rays or sunlight.
+You can develop skin cancer on the inner thigh, outer thigh, knee, or any other part of the leg that has been exposed to ultraviolet radiation.
 Tanning or spending time outside without sunscreen or protective clothing can cause significant damage to skin cells, as the radiation in UV rays triggers abnormal development.
 Skin cancer is the most common type of cancer and has three different forms:

-Each of these types of skin cancer come with different physical characteristics.
+Each of these types of skin cancer comes with different physical characteristics.
 Signs of skin cancer on the leg may include:

 - Dry, scaly patches that are reddish or pink in color